sankalp1806/Ai-Pista/README.md

    - The system will validate that the model exists in your Ollama instance

 3. **Docker Networking**:
-   - If running Open-Fiesta in Docker, use `http://host.docker.internal:11434` as the Ollama URL
+   - If running AI Pista in Docker, use `http://host.docker.internal:11434` as the Ollama URL
    - This allows the Docker container to communicate with Ollama running on your host machine

 4. **Select and Use**: